JerDoubleU/PIMINER/README.md

 # Detecting PII in Documents
 This repository contains tools for discovering PII as a final project for CIS 545.
 The goal is to detect information that may be sensitive in a document in order to prevent accidental disclosure.
 We do not recommend the use of these tools outside of academic settings as they have not been fully validated.
+For our sources please see [citations](CITATIONS.txt).

 ## Dependencies
 The full toolset relies heavily on a number of dependencies.
 NOTE: This list is frequently changing.
 Currently, there is no tooling to manage dependencies, so please check to make sure you have everything installed: